a group of people posing for a photo

 About the NURO Program

-The Neuroscience Graduate Department hosts the Neuroscience Undergraduate Research Opportunity (NURO), which includes internally funded positions that allow undergraduate students to explore the field of neuroscience.
-This 10 week summer program provides participants with a research experience in the areas of behavioral and systems neuroscience, cognitive neuroscience, computational neuroscience, developmental neurosciences, molecular and cellular neuroscience, and sensory neuroscience.
+The Neuroscience Graduate Program hosts the Neuroscience Undergraduate Research Opportunity (NURO) program, which includes NIH NINDS funded positions that allow Ann Arbor Metro Area undergraduate students to explore the field of neuroscience.
+This novel year-round program provides participants with research experiences in a variety of neuroscience subdisciplines, including behavioral and systems, cognitive, computational, developmental, molecular and cellular, and sensory.

 Participant Support

-• Modest food allowance along with numerous meals at workshops and social events
+• Modest summer food allowance along with numerous meals at workshops and social

 NURO Program Eligibility